-Broadwell is a small town (village to be exact) off of Route 66 between Lincoln and Elkhart, with a population only in the hundreds.
+The Pig Hip Restaurant in Broadwell, IL is a great place to eat on Route 66.
+The small town (village to be exact) of Broadwell sits between Lincoln and Elkhart, with a population only in the hundreds.
 It was platted in 1856, by William Broadwell and Jacob Eisiminger, to be one of the towns linking Chicago with Springfield via the railroad.

 Three-quarters of a mile east of Broadwell was the Tantivy Inn.
 The Inn was in existence from about 1840 through the early 1950s.
 It is very likely that Abraham Lincoln stopped there while traveling as a lawyer on the 8th Judicial Circuit from Springfield to the Postville Courthouse.
 Learn more information on the Tantivy Inn HERE.

-Broadwell also was known for the infamous Pig Hip Restaurant.
-The restaurant welcomed Route 66 travelers for 54 years (1937-1991).
-People would journey for miles to get one of the famous Pig Hip Sandwiches.
+Broadwell had a place to eat on Route 66, a restaurant known as the famous Pig Hip Restaurant.
+The restaurant was the local place to eat on Route 66 in Broadwell for 54 years (1937-1991).
+People would journey for miles to Broadwell to see the Pig Hip Restaurant sign and get one of the famous Pig Hip Sandwiches.

-The restaurant, and later museum, burned down in 2007 but the original sign and memorial plaque still stands as a landmark and stop for Route 66 Travelers.
+Later a museum, the former restaurant burned down in 2007, but the memorial plaque and original Pig-Hip Restaurant Sign still stand in Broadwell as a landmark and stop for Route 66 Travelers.

 More information on The Pig Hip and Ernie Edwards HERE